-- 32. Article 6 empowers the CRA to issue legal instruments including Orders for the implementation of the provisions of the By-Law and the Law. - 33.
-Article 50(1) provides that the CRA may require that interconnection or access charges of any Dominant Service Provider be subject to Article (29) of the Law and Articles 56, 57, 58 and 59 of this By-Law. - 34.
-Article 54 of the By-Law prescribes that the CRA shall have the authority to review all

-- Service Provider Charges, including wholesale and retail Charges, and to determine any requirements regarding Charges, their approval and publication, and the CRA may issue regulations or orders to regulate the Charges of Service Providers. - 35.
-Article 56 requires that Charges that are subject to filing with and approval by the CRA shall enter into force only after they have been approved by a decision from the CRA. - 36.
-In accord with Article 59 the CRA may require a Dominant Service Provider to prepare or participate in the development of a cost study of its telecommunications services if it determines that a cost study would be necessary in implementing any scheme of Charge or price regulation.
+- 18. Article 6 empowers the CRA to issue legal instruments including Orders for the implementation of the provisions of the By-Law and the Law. - 19.
+Article 50(1) provides that the CRA may require that interconnection or access charges of any Dominant Service Provider be subject to Article (29) of the Law and Articles 56, 57, 58 and 59 of this By-Law. - 20.
+Article 54 of the By-Law prescribes that the CRA shall have the authority to review all Service Provider charges, including wholesale and retail charges, and to determine any requirements regarding charges, their approval and publication, and the CRA may issue regulations or orders to regulate the charges of Service Providers. - 21.
+Article 56 requires that charges that are subject to filing with and approval by the CRA shall enter into force only after they have been approved by a decision from the CRA. - 22.
+In accordance with Article 59, the CRA may require a Dominant Service Provider to prepare or participate in the development of a cost study of its telecommunications services if it determines that a cost study would be necessary in implementing any scheme of charge or price regulation.
 Also, the CRA may require any Dominant Service Provider to prepare or participate in the development of a cost study for the purpose of determining the costs of providing different types of telecommunications services or the business activities of the Service Provider and the CRA shall decide on the cost categories, form, approach, procedures and timing of the cost study.
 The Service Provider shall comply with all requirements identified by the CRA; and shall file with the CRA the study.
 The CRA shall consult with the Service Provider required to file a cost study and any other interested parties before it makes an order requiring the study.
-The CRA may require a Dominant Service Provider to adopt identified cost accounting practices to facilitate cost studies or to achieve any other regulatory purpose under the Law or the By-Law, including the separation of accounts among different categories of business activities or services or as directed by the CRA. - 37.
+The CRA may require a Dominant Service Provider to adopt identified cost accounting practices to facilitate cost studies or to achieve any other regulatory purpose under the Law or the By-Law, including the separation of accounts among different categories of business activities or services or as directed by the CRA. - 23.
 Article 60 empowers the CRA to develop methods of price control and to consult Service Providers or any other interested parties.
 The CRA may issue orders or notices prescribing guidelines for the development of proposals for methods of price control; or setting out directions for the further development of any proposal that has been filed with the CRA or any method of price control that is under development by the CRA.
-The CRA may also approve of a proposal or method of price control for implementation by one or more Service Providers.
-Following development and approval of any method of price control, the CRA may also issue regulations, rules, orders or notices required for its implementation. - 3.4 Order on Wholesale Charges applicable to Wholesale Services for years 2015, 2016 and 2017 (CRA 2015/05/21F, dated May 21, 2015) - 38.
-This Order and the annexed document "Wholesale Charges and their relationship with Retail Charges Economic Analysis and Response" (CRA 2015/05/21G-NC) set the Wholesale Charges for years 2015, 2016, 2017. - 39.
-Costing and pricing principles defined in this Order are deemed valid for setting the Wholesale Charges for years 2018 onwards, if still applicable.
+The CRA may also approve a proposal or method of price control for implementation by one or more Service Providers.
+Following development and approval of any method of price control, the CRA may also issue regulations, rules, orders or notices required for its implementation.